Creative Forcesr.png

 Our Mission

-Creative Forces Therapy's mission is to enhance the lives of children, teens, and families by supporting their emotional regulation, executive functioning, learning differences, social challenges, anxiety, trauma experiences, and attachment through the use of expressive arts therapy, recreational therapy, meditation, and yoga.
+Creative Forces Therapy's mission is to enhance the lives of all individuals by supporting their emotional regulation, executive functioning, learning differences, social challenges, anxiety, trauma experiences, and attachment through the use of expressive arts therapy, recreational therapy, meditation, and yoga.

 unsplash-image-PiQBLagbXiA.jpg